richard0000/simple-cheques-spa/readme.md

 - In this second command line instance, run `npm run watch` (or `npm run dev`).
 Now the  application will be runnning in http://localhost:8080

 *Voilá!* you have this pretty simple app now running in your local, enjoy!

+## Footnotes
+If you want to improve your Laravel / VueJs project, here are some interesting stuff you could include:
+- Auth
+- Encryption
+- Vuex (State Management)
+- Roles / Permissions
+- CORS

 > Author: [Richard Gamarra](https://www.linkedin.com/in/ricardo-gamarra).